Connect with others who understand.

 Written by Sarah Winfrey

 Many people worry about losing their hair after being diagnosed with lymphoma.
-Both treatments for lymphoma and the cancer itself can cause a person to lose clumps or all of their hair.
-Although hair usually grows back after treatment, it can be upsetting to experience hair loss while living with lymphoma.
-Hair loss can impact a person’s self-esteem, adding to the daily stresses of life with cancer.
+You may wonder: Does lymphoma make your hair fall out?
+Both the disease and its treatments can lead to hair thinning or shedding.
+Although hair often grows back after cancer treatment, losing it can be upsetting.
+Hair loss may also affect self-esteem, adding to the daily challenges of life with lymphoma.

-Not everyone loses their hair with lymphoma.
-But if you do, there are many ways to cope with hair loss.
+Not everyone with lymphoma loses their hair.
+But if you do, there are many ways to adjust.

 What Is Hair Loss With Lymphoma Like?

-While a few people experience hair loss as a symptom of lymphoma, most experience it as a side effect of treatment.
-Even though losing hair is a sign that you are taking steps to treat your lymphoma, it can be hard to handle.
+While some people experience hair loss as a symptom of lymphoma, most experience it as a common side effect of treatment.
+Even though losing hair is a sign that you’re taking steps to treat your lymphoma, it can be hard to handle.

-As many members describe, lymphoma treatments typically cause hair to fall out in clumps.
-People undergoing chemotherapy, radiotherapy, or other lymphoma treatments may find that their hair comes out when they brush or wash it.
+As many members have shared, lymphoma treatments typically cause hair to fall out in clumps.
+People undergoing chemotherapy, radiation, or other lymphoma treatments may find that their hair comes out when they brush or wash it.

 One member reminded others of an important point: “You are beautiful with and without hair.
-As women, we certainly dread losing the hair.
+As women, we certainly dread losing our hair.
 Thank goodness it grows back.”

 What Causes Hair Loss in Lymphoma?